embeddedkafka/embedded-kafka/README.md

 in case of conflict the `customBrokerProperties` values will take precedence.
 Please look at the source code to see what these properties are.

+### Behavior

+- Data of Kafka topics are not persisted after stop of the EmbeddedKafka.

 ### Utility methods

 The `EmbeddedKafka` trait provides also some utility methods to interact with the embedded kafka, in order to set preconditions or verifications in your specs: